MarouaneZizah/xm-php-exercise/README.md

        composer install
        ```

-    2. Run the following command to run the tests:
+   2. Generare the application key:

       ```bash
+      php artisan key:generate
+        ```

+   3. Run the following command to run the tests:

+        ```bash
         php artisan test
         ```

-    3. Run the job to send the email:
+   4. Run the job to send the email:

        ```bash
        php artisan queue:work